GiovanniSalmeri/yellow-mu/README.md

 The following setting can be configured in file `system/extensions/yellow-system.ini`:

 `MuPreferKatex` = use KaTeX for rendering AsciiMath expressions, 0 or 1; this setting only takes effect if the extension [Math](https://github.com/GiovanniSalmeri/yellow-math) is installed as well.
+`MuNaturalMath` = force slash form in inline fractions.

 ## Acknowledgements